-In both interfaces, all the tools are menu-based and instructions for completing tasks appear onscreen.
-Menus can be navigated using the arrows, Enter, Esc, and other keys on the keyboard.
+Menu-based instructions for completing tasks appear on-screen.
+Menus can be navigated using the arrows, ENTER, ESC, and other keys on your keyboard or using mouse, depending on browser capability.

 This appendix provides instructions for navigating and completing tasks with the UEFI/HII interface.
-To complete tasks with the Ctrl-A interface: